 Program Details: Mortgage Loan Reinstatement Payment (MLRP) Program

-Assistance under the MLRP Program consists of a one-time payment to bring a delinquent mortgage current for a homeowner who was unemployed or underemployed, but has since returned to work and is now able to make mortgage payments.
+Assistance under the MLRP Program consists of a one-time payment to bring a delinquent mortgage current for a homeowner who has experienced and recovered from a qualifying financial hardship.

 Up to $25,000 is available under the MLRP Program.

 Servicer participation in Florida’s HHF program is voluntary.
 (A mortgage servicer is the company that collects monthly mortgage payments from borrowers on behalf of the owner of the loan, as well as tracks account balances, manages the escrow account, handles loss mitigation applications, and pursues foreclosure in the case of defaulted loans.)

 How to Apply

 Go to www.FLHardestHitHelp.org and click on “Start Now” to fill out an online form to create a profile and begin the application process.